-The impact of the COVID-19 crisis on the capital markets was significant during the early part of the crisis, decreasing the number of transactions brought to market and increasing the pricing of those that were successfully marketed.
-However, in the second half of 2020 the capital markets began to improve with ready access to the markets, albeit at a higher cost than pre COVID-19 levels.
-From April 2020 to December 2020 we issued \$6.0 billion of term ABS, extended a FFELP Loan ABCP facility to 2022, extended a Private Education Loan facility to 2021 and expanded the total capacity in our Private Education Refinance Loan ABCP facility from \$2 billion to \$2.6 billion.
-Looking forward, while the cost of financing may be elevated, it has decreased from the second-quarter 2020 peak, and we believe that the ABS and unsecured debt markets remain a viable source of funding.
-In January and February 2021, we issued \$500 million of unsecured debt and \$1.8 billion of ABS at or near pre COVID-19 cost of funds.
-Throughout the crisis we have maintained a strong liquidity position.
-As of December 31, 2020, we had \$1.7 billion of primary sources of liquidity, \$1.2 billion for Private Education Loans and \$506 million for FFELP Loans.
-In addition, cash flow from our loan portfolio and services contracts remains strong and was greater than our original forecast for 2020 as our very seasoned loan portfolio experiences lower levels of stress.
+The impact of the pandemic on the capital markets was significant during the early part of the pandemic, decreasing the number of transactions brought to market and increasing the pricing of those that were successfully marketed.
+However, in the second half of 2020 the capital markets began to improve with ready access to the markets, albeit at a higher cost than pre-COVID-19 levels.
+In 2021, we issued \$1.3 billion of unsecured debt and \$9.5 billion of ABS below pre-COVID-19 cost of funds levels.
+Throughout the pandemic we have maintained a strong liquidity position.
+As of December 31, 2021, we had \$1.4 billion of primary sources of liquidity, \$905 million of which was cash.
+We also had, as of December 31, 2021, additional capacity in our funding facilities of \$2.2 billion for Private Education Loans and \$546 million for FFELP Loans.
+In addition, cash flow from our loan portfolio and services contracts remains strong as our very seasoned loan portfolio experiences lower levels of stress.

-We ended the year with an Adjusted Tangible Equity Ratio(1) of 5.0%.
-The decline in our Adjusted Tangible Equity Ratio(1) from 7.6% as of December 31, 2019 is partially attributable to implementing CECL which, as expected, reduced our capital levels.
-We expect our capital levels to continue to rebuild over the course of 2021.
-In addition, our GAAP equity was reduced in 2020 as a result of the net mark-to-market losses related to derivative accounting recognized under GAAP that cumulatively totaled \$616 million (after tax) as of December 31, 2020.
-This decrease will reverse over time as these derivatives mature.
-The resulting Pro forma Adjusted Tangible Equity Ratio(1), which excludes these cumulative mark-to-market losses, was 7.1% at December 31, 2020.
+We ended 2021 with an Adjusted Tangible Equity Ratio(1) of 5.9% compared to 5.0% as of December 31,2020.
+In 2020, our GAAP equity was reduced due to the implementation of CECL on January 1, 2020 as well as a result of the net mark-to-market losses related to derivative accounting as a result of the significant decrease in interest rates.
+These mark-to-market losses recognized under GAAP cumulatively totaled \$616 million (after tax) as of December 31, 2020 and \$299 million (after tax) as of December 31, 2021.
+These losses will reverse over time as these derivatives mature.